• Skip to main content

 Instructions

-• Preheat the oven to 350 degrees and grease your Bundt pan with either melted butter, or nonstick cooking spray.
+• Preheat the oven to 350℉.
+Grease a 10-cup Bundt pan with melted butter or nonstick cooking spray, being sure to grease all crevices.

-• In a medium saucepan, melt your butter completely and then add your cocoa powder, water, vanilla, and instant coffee.
-Stir until everything is combined.
-Once combined, set the saucepan aside.
+• In a medium saucepan set over medium heat, melt butter completely, then add cocoa powder, water, vanilla, and instant coffee.
+Stir to combine, then remove pan from heat and set aside.

-• Whisk together the melted chocolate, butter, milk, and powdered sugar until well combined.
-Once combined, add the sea salt and stir until combined.
+• Whisk together melted chocolate mixture, milk, and powdered sugar until well combined, then stir in the sea salt.

-• Storage - You can store this on the counter or in the fridge for 5-6 days before it gets stale.
+• Storage - You can store this cake at room temperature or in the fridge for 5-6 days before it gets stale.

 • Add in chocolate chips to the batter for a more ooey-gooey cake.